nawforce/apex-parser/README.md

 As Apex & SOQL/SOQL are case-insenstive languages you need to use the provided CaseInsensitiveInputStream for the parser to function correctly.
 When parsing Apex, inline SOQL/SOSL is automtaically parsed, but you can also parse SOQL/SOQL directly.
 You can find some minimal examples in the test classes.

-### WARNING: Non-standard class type-arguments

-In 2.10.0 I have allowed classes to have type arguments.
-This is not supported on any recent version of Apex, if you parse a class and it has type arguments you should error.

 ### Example
 To parse a class file (NPM version):